arielccjr/Journal2025/README.txt

     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
         : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
-            : Term 1 (Major term) – Found in the major premise and conclusion.
+            : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
-(Major Premise)" All humans are mortal.
-(Universal and necessary premise)
+(Major Premise)"
-            : Term 2 (Minor term) – Found in the minor premise and conclusion.
+            : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
-Socrates is a human.
-(Particular known fact)
-            : Term 3 (Middle term) – Links the two premises but does not appear in the conclusion.
+            : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
 Therefore, Socrates is mortal.
 (Demonstrated conclusion)
         : Identifying Syllogistic Figures & Moods: Aristotle categorized syllogisms into different figures and moods based on how terms are positioned.
             : Figure 1: Middle term is subject in one premise, predicate in another.
             : Figure 2: Middle term is predicate in both premises.
             : Figure 3: Middle term is subject in both premises.
             : Figure 4: Middle term switches placement.
         : Each figure contains valid or invalid moods, which define how premises are arranged using:
-            : A (Universal Affirmative: "All A are B") : E (Universal Negative: "No A are B")
+            : A (Universal Affirmative: "All A are B").
+All humans are mortal.
+(Universal and necessary premise) : E (Universal Negative: "No A are B")
-            : I (Particular Affirmative: "Some A are B") : O (Particular Negative: "Some A are not B")
+            : I (Particular Affirmative: "Some A are B").
+Socrates is a human.
+(Particular known fact) : O (Particular Negative: "Some A are not B")

     : STATEMENT: ADVERB, VERB, ADJECTIVE, PRONOUN, PAST-FUTURE TENSES (1, 2, 3, 4, 8, 9): Propositions (statements) are combinations of words that express truth or falsity.